felipecastrosales/Virtual-Store/README.md

 <h2 align="center">Functionalities 🛠️</h2>

    <p>

-- View the products available in Store
+- View the products available in Store 👀, with:
-, with:
-    -  Purchase Option (can use a discount coupon for this),
+    -  Purchase Option (can use a discount coupon for this) 💯,
     -  Price,
     -  Description,
     -  Size.